ES 1. Assess and monitor population health

 Why This Is Important

-- Helps health departments understand how opioids are being used in the community, as well as the consequences of misuse
+• Helps health departments understand how opioids and other drugs are being used in the community, as well as the associated health outcomes

-- Helps health department measure the impact of opioid misuse and overdose on those subpopulations most vulnerable to behavioral health disparities and health inequities.
+• Helps health department measure the impact of opioid and other drug use and overdose on those subpopulations most vulnerable to behavioral health disparities and health inequities.

 What’s Involved

-- Review local health and behavioral health surveys, such as youth risk behavior surveys conducted by local schools and community assessments conducted routinely by many service organizations; these can be rich sources of information.
+• Review local health and behavioral health surveys, such as Youth Risk Behavior Surveillance System (YRBSS) surveys conducted by local schools and community assessments conducted routinely by many service organizations; these can be rich sources of information.

 Key Considerations